A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-We use the Caption Hallucination Assessment with Image Relevance (CHAIR) metric to measure how often models mention objects that are not in the image \citep{rohrbach2019objecthallucinationimagecaptioning}.
-We extract mentions from captions and compare them to eighty object categories from the Microsoft Common Objects in Context dataset.
-A mention is a hallucination if it does not appear in the ground truth labels.
+The Caption Hallucination Assessment with Image Relevance (CHAIR) metric is commonly used to measure how often models mention objects that are not in the image \citep{rohrbach2019objecthallucinationimagecaptioning}.
+Mentions are extracted from captions and compared to eighty object categories from the Microsoft Common Objects in Context dataset.
+A mention is considered a hallucination if it does not appear in the ground truth labels.

 The metric provides two scores.
 The object level rate is the fraction of all mentions that are hallucinated.
-The sentence level rate is the fraction of all sentences with at least one hallucination.
+The sentence-level rate is the fraction of all sentences with at least one hallucination.
 Lower scores indicate higher grounded fidelity.

 \paragraph{Utility.} Utility measures the value of a model for downstream tasks such as image captioning and visual question answering.
 It also applies to tool-augmented workflows.
 This is typically assessed through performance on downstream tasks and evaluations by automatic or human judges.
 Unified early-fusion models such as Chameleon demonstrate interleaved reasoning and generation over mixed-modal sequences \citep{chameleonteam2025chameleonmixedmodalearlyfusionfoundation}.
 Similarly, Anole provides an open-source autoregressive model along with a training framework \citep{anole2024}.
 Interleaved image and text training data such as CoMM \citep{comm2025} and instruction-driven multi-turn dialogues such as InterSyn \citep{intersyn2025} further support supervised instruction tuning and evaluation.